AndreaCignoni/AndreaCignoni/README.md

 3. **PfDA_Project1: VINYL PRICE GUIDE SELF GENERATED DATASET** In the analysis of my Vinyl Price Guide dataset, my primary focus was deciphering pricing trends and factors influencing the vinyl market.
 Employing statistical analyses and machine learning algorithms, I unveiled valuable insights into pricing dynamics and market fluctuations.
 This project attests to my proficiency in data-driven decision-making, showcasing skills in data interpretation, trend identification, and predictive modeling.
+Pandas Problem Sheet Repository

-4. **Pandas Problem Sheet Repository**
+4. **Pands Problem Sheet Repository**
-Explore a collection of Python programs showcasing diverse functionalities:

-Helloworld.py: A simple script that greets the world with a classic "Hello World!"
-Bank.py: Dive into the world of finance as Bank.py sums up two amounts in cents and converts them into Euros.
-Accounts.py: Experience privacy in action with Accounts.py, a program that returns a masked account number, revealing only the last 4 digits.
-Collatz.py: Engage with the intriguing Collatz sequence as this script performs the calculation until it reaches the final 4-1-0 loop.
-Weekday.py: Wondering if it's time for the weekend?
-Weekday.py has you covered by determining whether today is a weekday or weekend.
-Es.py: Explore literature programmatically!
-Es.py opens "Anne Of Green Gables," counts the occurrences of the letter 'e,' and presents the results.
-Plot.py: Visualize data with Plot.py, generating a histogram of a normal distribution with a mean of 5 and a standard deviation of 2 from 1000 values.
-Each script provides a unique perspective on Python programming and problem-solving.
-Feel free to check them out! 🌟
+*Helloworld.py*: A classic "Hello World!" script; *Bank.py*: Convert two amounts in cents into Euros; *Accounts.py*: Masked account number generator, revealing only the last 4 digits; *Collatz.py*: Explore the intriguing Collatz sequence; *Weekday.py*: Determine if today is a weekday or weekend; *Es.py*: Programmatic exploration of "Anne Of Green Gables," counting occurrences of the letter 'e;' *Plot.py*: Visualize a normal distribution with a mean of 5 and a standard deviation of 2 from 1000 values.
+Each script offers a unique perspective on Python programming.
+Check them out! 🌟

 ## 🌱 What I'm up to: